mirfaiziev/dough-calculator/README.md

 # dough-calculator
-Calculator for the properies of the dough
+Calculator for the properties of the dough